-Like the B^+ -tree, a trie stores data records only in leaf nodes.
-Internal nodes serve as placeholders to direct the search process.
+Like the B+-tree, a trie stores data records only in leaf nodes.
+Internal nodes serve as placeholders to direct the search process. but since the split points are predetermined, internal nodes need not store "traffic-directing" key values.
 Figure 13.1 illustrates the trie concept.
 Upper and lower bounds must be imposed on the key values so that we can compute the middle of the key range.
 Because the largest value inserted in this example is 120, a range from 0 to 127 is assumed, as 128 is the smallest power of two greater than 120.
 The binary value of the key determines whether to select the left or right branch at any given point during the search.
 The most significant bit determines the branch direction at the root.
 Figure 13.1 shows a binary trie, so called because in this example the trie structure is based on the value of the key interpreted as a binary number, which results in a binary tree.

 The Huffman coding tree of Section 5.6 is another example of a binary trie.
 All data values in the Huffman tree are at the leaves, and each branch splits the range of possible letter codes in half.
-The Huffman codes are actually derived from the letter positions within the trie.
+The Huffman codes are actually reconstructed from the letter positions within the trie.

 These are examples of binary tries, but tries can be built with any branching factor.
 Normally the branching factor is determined by the alphabet used.
-For
+For binary numbers, the alphabet is $\{0, 1\}$ and a binary trie results.
+Other alphabets lead to other branching factors.